 Prior to my arrival at Virginia Tech our group acquired an MMR Technologies cryogenic probe station capable of 8 probes.
 The sample stage is about 1cm2 and is cooled using high-pressure dry nitrogen through capillaries etched into glass or sapphire.
-High-pressure nigtrogen flows through the capillaries where most of the pressure is dropped under the copper sample stage and then flows through a different path out of the vacuum chamber.
+High-pressure nitrogen flows through the capillaries where most of the pressure is dropped under the copper sample stage and then flows through a different path out of the vacuum chamber.
 This process is known as the Joule-Thomson effect and can cool the sample down to liquid nitrogen temperatures (77K) as long as everything works properly.
 The glass (or sapphire) stage is fragile and we were looking at ~$5K to replace one that got a short between the input and output capillaries rendering it useless.
+In the first picture below you can see the MMR Stage capable of 77K temperature and below it is a picture of the backside showing the capillaries and an arrow where the suspected ‘short’ is.
 I had been looking into finding a cryogenic probe station capable of helium temperatures <10K but those were even more expensive so instead I decided to integrate a CTI Cryodyne M22 cryopump into our MMR probe station.

 The cheapest option to cool something down in a vacuum seemed to be getting a hold of an eBay cryo pump but even those seemed to go for >$1000 for a working one.
 So after doing some digging I found a used Laser Photonics LM5731 originally used to test solid state IR lasers at cryogenic temperatures using an old CTI M22 pump (now Cryo Torr 100).
 The pictures below show the before and after disassembly showing all of the parts, most of which I was able to salvage and use like the vacuum cylinder shown in the top left of the ‘after’ picture.